Dhieu Deing: Professional career

 In August 2022, Deing joined the Cape Town Tigers and helped them win the South African national championship.

 In September 2023, Deing joined the Tanzanian club Pazi for the 2024 BAL qualification tournaments.
 He made his debut on 19 October 2023, scoring a team-high 24 points in Pazi's win over Elan Coton.
 Despite Pazi being unable to qualify, Deing led the Road to BAL in scoring with 22.2 points per game.

 In January 2024, Deing joined Burundian team Dynamo for the 2024 BAL season.
 On 9 March 2024, Deing made his BAL debut with 18 points, 6 rebounds and 3 assists in Dynamo's 73–86 win over the Cape Town Tigers.
 However, Dynamo forfeited its following games as the team refused to wear the league's sponsor logo Visit Rwanda amidst political tensions between Burundi and Rwanda.

 In May 2024, he joined his former team, the Cape Town Tigers, for the 2024 BAL playoffs.

+From October 2025, Deing played with the Johannesburg Giants in the Road to BAL, and averaged 19.8 points per game, helping the team qualify.